Resolving AMDgpu crashes on ThinkPad T14s Gen4 with Ryzen 7 7840u

 But let's get to the stability bit.
 I decided to go for AMD Ryzen for the first time in any of my computers having heard many good things about it.
 The AMD Ryzen 7 7840u CPU that's in my laptop comes with an integrated GPU called Radeon 780M.
 And boy does it run smooth.
 But there was a problem.
 When running GPU intense applications, such as Godot, my system would sometimes crash irrecoverably.
 The same would sometimes happen when waking up from sleep or suspend.

-So here's what I saw in the logs right before those crashes when running GPU heavy stuff.
+Here's from the logs right before the crashes when running GPU heavy stuff.
 Notice how it's the AMDgpu driver that's bailing here:

 [drm:amdgpu_job_timedout [amdgpu]] *ERROR* ring gfx_0.0.0 timeout, signaled seq=12466, emitted seq=12468 [drm:amdgpu_job_timedout [amdgpu]] *ERROR* Process information: process Godot_v4.2.2-st pid 3090 thread Godot_v4.2.2-st pid 3090 amdgpu 0000:c3:00.0: amdgpu: GPU reset begin! amdgpu 0000:c3:00.0: [drm] REG_WAIT timeout 1us * 100000 tries - optc1_wait_for_state line:839 amdgpu 0000:c3:00.0: [drm] REG_WAIT timeout 1us * 100000 tries - optc1_wait_for_state line:839 amdgpu 0000:c3:00.0: [drm] REG_WAIT timeout 1us * 100000 tries - optc1_wait_for_state line:839 [drm:mes_v11_0_submit_pkt_and_poll_completion.constprop.0 [amdgpu]] *ERROR* MES failed to response msg=3 [drm:amdgpu_mes_unmap_legacy_queue [amdgpu]] *ERROR* failed to unmap legacy queue